bodevalley/LUPT/scripts/sparky/readme.md

 	This script will prompt for two inputs:
 		1. IP - IP to set interface to (ex.
 192.168.2.5)
 		2. Interface - Interface to set IP to (ex. eth0, ens33)
+		3. Gateway - The deTault gateway for interface

 	This script sets the static IP for a Kali box to the specified IP on the specified interface.
 This will copy the original config file to the
 	/tmp/backup.interfaces if anything goes wrong to restore the intial configuration.
 This will also do the 'sudo systemctl restart networking' for you.